-D-Flow Tutorial #2: Getting started with a scene Time estimation: 30-40 minutes Goal The goal of thi objects and how The goal of this tutorial is learning how to create a scene, create and move objects and how to move around in the scene.
-Topics covered in this tutorial: Starting a new application User camera and scene camera Moving the scene camera Adding and manipulating scene objects Creating a trail behind a moving object Modules covered in this tutorial: Camera This module controls the position and orientation of the user's point of view.
+D-Fl D-Flow Tutorial #2: Getting started with a scene Time estimation: 30-40 minutes Goal 0 s tutorial is learning how to create a scene, create and move w to move around in the scene.
+Topics covered in this tutorial: Starting a new application User camera and scene camera Moving the scene camera Adding and manipulating scene objects Creating a trail behind a moving object Modules covered in this tutorial: Camera 'Camera' This module controls the position and orientation of the user's point of view.
 It can be set to a specific point, set to specific objects or moved individually.
-It is possible to move the camera through the scene, which simulates the observer moving through the scene Object 'Object' This module controls the transformation and animation of a single object.
-It is possible to change the object's position, its scaling, its color and use it to collide with other objects.
-This way objects can be used as targets, distracters or to create a scenery.
-Trail 'Trail' A trail shows a colored path from its new position to its of positions.
+It is possible to move the camera through the scene, which simulates the observer moving through the scene.
+'Object' This module controls the transformation and animation of single object.
+It is possible to change the object's position, i scaling, its color and use it to collide with other objects.
+The way objects can be used as targets, distracters or to create scenery.
+Trail 'Trail' A trail shows a colored path from its new position to its positions.
 It shows a trail behind a moving object.
-Generator This module is able to generate data based on mathematical functions depending on time (e.g. sine functions).
-Easy calculations like additions, multiplication, conditionals, and exponentials can also be executed.
-References: D-Flow 3 Help, module references: Camera, Object, Trail and Generator module.
+Generator This module is able to generate data based on mathematica functions depending on time (e.g. sine functions).
+Easy calculations like additions, multiplication, conditionals and exponentials can also be executed.
+References: D-Flow 3 Help module. o, module references: Camera, Object, Trail and Generator